 | Melvil, p.
 82. Keith, p.
 402. Anderson, vol. I. p.
-128, 134. † Crawford, p.
+128, 134. + Crawford, p.
 11. Keith, Pref. p.
 9.

 THESE were the general fentiments which prevailed throughout Scotland; and as the protestant teachers, who had great authority, had long borne a great animosity towards Mary, the opinion of her guilt was, by that means, the more widely diffused, and made the deeper impression on every one.
-Some attempts made by Bothwel, and, as it is pretended, with her consent, to get the young prince into his power, excited the most ferious attention; and the principal nobility, even many of those who had formerly been constrained to sign the application in cover her exceptionable conduct, she betrays a neglect of fame, which must ei- Chap.
-II.

-favour of Bothwel's marriage, met at Stirling, and formed an affociation for protecting the prince, and punishing the King's murderers.
+Some attempts made by Bothwel, and, as it is pretended, with her consent, to get the young prince into his power, excited the most serious attention; and the principal nobility, even many of those who had formerly been constrained to sign the application in favour favour of Bothwel's marriage, met at Stirling, and formed an affociation for protecting the prince, and punishing the King's murderers \.
 The earl of Athole himself, a known catholic, was the first author of this confederacy: The earls of Argyle, Morton, Mar, Glencarne, the lords Boyd, Lindesey, Hume, Semple, Kirkaldy of Grange, Tullibardine, and secretary Lidington, entered zealously into it.
 The earl of Murray, foreseeing such turbulent times, and being desirous to keep free of these dangerous factions, had, some time before, desired and obtained Mary's permission to retire into France.